Chemistry

 FIND YOUR ELEMENT

-Learn to blaze your own path in a diverse, rapidly evolving discipline through hands-on exploration.
-UWG Chemistry is committed to helping every student find their element and excel in their future career.
-Regardless of your background or skills in chemistry, we welcome you to our program.
+We are committed to helping every student find their element and excel in their future career.
+Regardless of your background or skills in chemistry, we welcome you to explore our diverse, rapidly evolving discipline.

 Academic Excellence in a Caring Environment